alessandro-benvenuti/CI2025_lab2/readme.md

 # Computational Intelligence Lab 02

-In this laboratiry we are trying to find an optimal solution to the Travelling Sales Person problem using an Evolutionary Algorithm.
-In order to sdo so we used the following data structures:
+In this laboratory we are trying to find an optimal solution to the Travelling Sales Person problem using an Evolutionary Algorithm.
+In order to so so we used the following data structures:
 - <strong>solution</strong>: a named tuple associated with the list of nodes in same order the sales person is visiting them (genotype) and the cost of that path (weight).
 - <strong>population</strong>: a list of individuals, each one associated with genotype and weight.
 - <strong>offsprings</strong>: the list of offsprings for each new generation